-Although we have this awesome high chair that will grow with Dakota through the years and be perfect for family meals, we are starting Dakota off at this weaning table.
+Although we have this awesome high chair that will grow with D through the years and be perfect for family meals, we are starting D off at this weaning table.
 This is a baby-appropriate table and chair that she can sit up in by herself and eventually get in and out of without adult assistance.
 The weaning table promotes independence, child participation, and a focus on treating infants as "real" people.
-Very Montessori. :) Already I can see that Dakota wants to do as I do, particularly when it comes to eating, and this is one step in that direction.
+Very Montessori. :) Already I can see that D wants to do as I do, particularly when it comes to eating, and this is one step in that direction.

 In the next month or two we'll introduce a small glass for her to learn to drink water from and more whole food to explore and taste.
 There'll be breaks and messes, but also lots of opportunities for learning and enjoying glorious food!
 The beauty of an independent weaning table.
 But one baby step at a time. :) The food journey is only just beginning!